-Explore Earth (and beyond) from your computer
+Explore Earth (and beyond) from your computer for free

 As opposed to the "Pro" within the title, this version of Google Earth is free to download.
 It is a good idea to visit a trusted site in order to obtain the latest version.